-- The peppers will keep up to 2 months.
+- The peppers will keep refrigerated for 2 months.

 - You can pickle the whole peppers, if you like…but be sure to stab them with the tip of a sharp knife in several places to allow the pickling liquid to penetrate.